Greek colonisation: Motives

 There are debates on the other motives of Cleruchies.
 Ancient sources suggest that Cleruchies were set up to alleviate poverty by giving land to the poor.
 Plutarch's account implies Cleruchies were established as a social welfare measure by distributing land to the poor.
 Moreover, there were ancient inscriptions in the Cleruchy of Brea that intends for land allocation only for the lower and middle classes, excluding higher property classes.
-In contrary, some ancient Greek grave markers in the Cleruchy of Euboea suggest that wealthy individuals resided in the colony.
-Archaeological evidence on the site of Vrachos on Euboea suggests that it was not only populated by the poor.
-For example, the presence of 200 non-Athenian mercenaries and strong fortification, which suggest heavy economic and military investments in the area.
+On the contrary, some ancient Greek grave markers in the Cleruchy of Euboea suggest that wealthy individuals resided in the colony.
+Furthermore, archaeological evidence on the site of Vrachos on Euboea suggests that it was not solely populated by the poor.
+For instance, the presence of 200 non-Athenian mercenaries in the area as well as strong fortifications suggests heavy economic and military investments there.
 Other modern scholars suggest that the motive was to safeguard grain fleets and Cleruchies were set up along the route to the Black Sea, where the land was more fertile than in Greece.
 Some islands, such as Lesbos, contributed significantly to Athens through rent from settlements.
-Hence, Cleruchies were important to Athens not only as strategic locations but also as a source of wealth in the form of agriculture and rents, which was vital during the Peloponnesian war.
+Hence, Cleruchies were important to Athens not only as strategic locations but also as a source of wealth in the form of agriculture and rents, which were vital during the Peloponnesian War.